 - Simple to install: Just put the plug into the radio while placing the plastic shell over the radio's ground post.
 Then screw in.
 You can still use the screw to ground your radio.
 We supply a M3x12 and M3x14 screw and M3 washer with the adapter.
 For use without a ground wire, or with a thin ground wire or solder tag, the shorter M3x12 screw should be sufficient.
 For thicker connectors or wires, try the M3x14 screw.

 - Fabricated with genuine Anderson PowerPoles® and other quality components.

 If no power is reaching the radio through the adapter, or the barrel plug doesn't seem to push in far enough, this may be because the insulating ring from the original power supply plug has broken off and is stuck in the socket.
 If this is the case, try to either remove the debris from the socket (tricky!), or cut off or file down the insulator on the adapter's barrel plug.
 See later posts in this SOTA Reflector thread, the same problem has also been reported by some of our customers.
 With the revised adapter design, this should be less of a problem because the barrel plug in the new adapter has its centre contacts closer to the tip, so the plug does not need to push in as far to start making electrical contact.

-While not directly related to my adapter, it does call into question how best to use the internal battery of an FT-818 and whether it is a good idea to permanently attach the adapter to an FT-818 if the user intends to use the internal battery.
+While not directly related to the adapter, it does call into question how best to use the internal battery of an FT-818 and whether it is a good idea to permanently attach the adapter to an FT-818 if the user intends to use the internal battery.